muneerkk66/Flickr-MVVM-Clean-Architecture/README.md

 	- [swift-depedendencies](https://github.com/pointfreeco/swift-dependencies): A dependency management library inspired by SwiftUI's "environment."
 ### Project Setup
 1. Clone the repository.
+2. Finally, navigate to the root folder run Xcode
 <br><br>

 ## How to use app